 When most people focus on making changes to their diets, they don’t start by investigating potential signs of gluten intolerance.
-Gluten is a two-part protein found in wheat and many other grains.
+Gluten is a two-part protein found in wheat (wheat intolerance) and many other grains.
 People with gluten sensitivity have one of two problems: complete gluten intolerance (celiac disease) or non-celiac gluten sensitivity.

 In this article, we’re going to discuss what gluten intolerance is and three of the most telling signs that you may be intolerant.